 Color and Design

 Color and design are personal choices, but people usually prefer light, pastel shades during the summer because they don’t absorb heat.
 Earthy and darker shades are good for cold, winter months.
+White sheets are a classic, but they tend to yellow with age and require you to whiten the sheets with one of several items.

 Are Tencel® sheets worth it?